-The political views of current Presidential nominee Hilary Clinton.
-Are her and Bernie really different on the issues?
+The political views of failed Presidential candidate Hilary Clinton.
+Were her and Bernie really different on the issues?

 - Donald Trump's Political Views

-An unbiased look a the ever-changing political views of current GOP Presidential Candidate Donald Trump.
+An unbiased look a the ever-changing political views of President Donald Trump.
+Covfefe!

 - Ted Cruz's Political Views